 The kitchen feels big for its' size.
 The cabinets are repurposed vintage hand-made American Cherry bedroom furniture.
-We installed an electric on-demand hot water system and an induction plate for cooking.
+Propane hot water tank, and an induction plate for cooking (There are lines run to add a propane/cooktop if you require).
 Granite countertops, an apartment-sized fridge, and even a tiny dishwasher under the sink add a bit of luxury.

 The loft is 8 x 7 ft and accommodates a king-sized mattress.
 Operable windows at each end of the tiny ensure great ventilation and curtain rails are installed.
 We've run all of the electric cabling away from the bed area so you can get an EMF-free sleep.

 This seems to be the best bathroom style for a small space.
-To one side is the shower, the other the toilet and in the middle a sink with a vanity/mirror above.
+To one side is the shower, the other is a 'Separett' composting (the best in the business) toilet and in the middle a sink with a vanity/mirror above.
 Looking toward the bathroom from the kitchen, the mirror gives a feeling of depth.
 With the bathroom's pocket-door open, and looking into the vanity/mirror, you don't feel like you're looking into a bathroom.
 The shower/tub combo is custom stainless steel (30"x30") and the toilet is a humanure system.
 Pictured is an Incinolet, incinerating toilet, which is no longer in place.

 Salvage 17's journey